Learn the differences between leads, prospects, and opportunities. Understand how to turn leads into prospects and

 Because Paulette Piñero uses words like “coach,” “consultant,” “leadership,” “management,” and “education” in her headline, she ensures that her profile includes a high keyword density to improve her visibility in searches.
 So, no matter which word people search to find somebody to provide expert advice on leadership, management, or education, Paulette’s profile is likely to come up.

-It can be helpful to promote your personal mission in your headline and give visitors to your page an idea of your career goals.
-This provides context for your career experience and provides a better understanding of your motivation.
-Use this strategy to help visitors get to know you by reading your headline, and they may become more invested in you as a business partner or potential employee.

-Bridget Sicsko’s headline is a solid example of this method because it outlines her specific functions and his mission: to assist his clients in the B2B technology market, create a demand for their product or service, and help drive revenue.
-This gives you an idea of what his role with B2B tech marketers is and some insight into his mission.

-If you or your business partakes in some form of philanthropy or social activism, include it in your LinkedIn headline.
-This positively impacts your professional image and clues visitors in on what matters to you and your business.
-Educating your profile visitors on the causes you support can help you find new jobs and clients that align with your values.

-Second draft | Because Paulette Piñero uses words like “coach,” “consultant,” “leadership,” “management,” and “education” in her headline, she ensures that her profile includes a high keyword density to improve her visibility in searches.
-So, no matter which word people search to find somebody to provide expert advice on leadership, management, or education, Paulette’s profile is likely to come up.

-It can be helpful to promote your personal mission in your headline and give visitors to your page an idea of your career goals.
+It can be helpful to promote your personal mission in your headline and give visitors to your page an idea of your personal goals.
 This provides context for your career experience and provides a better understanding of your motivation.
 Use this strategy to help visitors get to know you by reading your headline, and they may become more invested in you as a business partner or potential employee.

 Bridget Sicsko’s headline is a solid example of this method because it outlines her specific functions and his mission: to assist his clients in the B2B technology market, create a demand for their product or service, and help drive revenue.
 This gives you an idea of what his role with B2B tech marketers is and some insight into his mission.

 If you or your business partakes in some form of philanthropy or social activism, include it in your LinkedIn headline.
 This positively impacts your professional image and clues visitors in on what matters to you and your business.
 Educating your profile visitors on the causes you support can help you find new jobs and clients that align with your values.